-At PRWD, we believe that conversion optimisation is not just about improving conversion rates, but also – and most importantly – about fostering continuous business growth.
-With this in mind, here are five areas that ecommerce businesses should focus on getting right this year, to set the foundation for future success.
+At PRWD, we believe that conversion optimisation is not just about improving conversion rates, but also—and most importantly —about fostering continuous business growth.
+With this in mind, here are five areas that ecommerce businesses should focus on getting right in 2016 to set the foundation for future success.

 1. EMBRACE CROSS-DEVICE INTEGRATION

 The days when people used only one device to shop online are officially over.
-Almost half of UK consumers used multiple devices to shop in 2015, and research indicates that cross-device usage is rapidly becoming the norm in 2016.
+Almost half of UK consumers used multiple devices to shop in 2015, and research indicates that cross-device usage is rapidly becoming the norm.

 Is your ecommerce dealing well with this cultural and technological shift?
 Start your evaluation by asking yourself these three questions: